Overview

 So why is it so popular?
 Water most often acts as a solvent - this means that it helps dissolve other ingredients into the formulation.

 You'll also recognize water as that liquid we all need to stay alive.
 If you see this, drink a glass of water.
-Stay hydrated!
+Remember to stay hydrated!

-Learn more about WaterGlycolic Acid is arguably the most famous AHA with a ton of research to back up its benefits.
+Learn more about WaterGlycolic Acid is arguably the most famous alpha hydroxy acid (AHA) with tons of research backing its benefits.

-Due to this, glycolic acid helps with:
+Overall, glycolic acid helps with:

-Fun fact: Glycolic acid increases skin hydration by playing a role in creating molecules that create hyaluronic acid naturally.
+Fun fact: Glycolic acid boosts skin hydration by helping it produce molecules that increase hyaluronic acid naturally.

 Read more about some other popular AHA's here:

-Learn more about ArginineTriethanolamine is an emulsifier and pH adjuster.
+Learn more about ArginineTriethanolamine (TEA) is an emulsifier and pH adjuster.
 It is created using ethylene oxide and ammonia.
 This gives Triethanolamine a nitrogen core and a similar scent to ammonia.

 As an emulsifier, it prevents ingredients from separating and enhances texture by adding volume to a product.